ztgluis/food-truck-challenge/README.md

 Services are instantiated as Singleton services to ensure a consistent data flow between services and components.

 Shared Module pattern is used for efficient import/export of dependencies to all modules.
-Tree shaking enabled to keep bundles minimal and use only the dependencies each module needs.
+Unused modules are tree shaked on a production build to keep bundles minimal and use only the dependencies each module needs.

 Routing module has strict type checking of routes to ensure routes use proper title, description and an icon for mobile responsive display.

 Theming styling is built separately from structural styling to easily make changes when needed.

 Multiple themes are supported and lazy loaded into the app at runtime to keep network traffic minimal.
 User preference of Theme is persisted in LocalStorage for user convenience.